 How much should I spend on a DAB radio?

 As with all audio tech, DAB radios can vary massively in price.
 At one end of the scale, you’ve got basic budget models that can cost as little as £20.
 However, you get what you pay for.
 These models only come with very limited features, often lacking even a screen.
-What's more, the audio quality leaves a lot to be desired.
+What's more, they generally come with poor audio quality.
 If you really want to enjoy the full benefits of DAB radio, then we wouldn’t recommend one of these.

 At the opposite end, there are DAB radios that can cost thousands of pounds.
 Again, you do get your money’s worth.
 The audio quality on these tends to rival the most high-end hi-fi systems.
-In fact, many are designed to work alongside these systems as part of a home entertainment hub.
+In fact, many of them can work alongside these systems as part of a home entertainment hub.
 However, the sheer cost of these models will put them out of most people’s price range.
 What’s more, unless you are a hi-fi connoisseur, it’s unlikely that you’ll actually notice the difference between these DAB radios and more reasonably-priced models.

 The sweet spot for DAB radios comes somewhere in the middle of these two extremes: around the £200-£300 mark.
 For this price, you can enjoy superb audio quality, as well as stunning design that looks amazing in any home.
 For example, the Revo SuperSignal costs just £189.99, but delivers sound quality that rivals much more expensive models.
 Internet radios like the Revo SuperConnect retail for slightly more, but often have improved audio performance and additional features.
 There’s still plenty to choose from within this price range, so you should be able to find a model that fits you to a tee!